cartalyst/converter/docs/usage/currency.md

 ### Custom Exchangers {#custom-exchangers}

-You can create your own exchanger by creating a class that implements the Cartalyst\Converter\Exchangers\ExchangerInterface
+You can create your own exchanger by creating a class that implements the `Cartalyst\Converter\Exchangers\ExchangerInterface`.

 	use Cartalyst\Converter\Exchangers\ExchangerInterface;